karolchmiel94/multipurpose_app/README.md

 * Translation

 Project is translated into Polish and English language.
 HTML files, forms and part of model fields names have added translation to them.
 Text for both languages are saved in .po files and compiled to .mo ones.
 Users can switch between languages with navbar link.

+Rosetta library has been added and configured so internalization can be done through admin panel.

 As static texts on website are translated, model fields should be available in both Polish and English languages as well.
 Translation is being achieved with django-parler creating separate tables for each model that contains translations.